Vin-Okumu/e-commerce-sales-analytics/README.md

 - Power BI
 - Power Query
 - DAX
+- Python
 - Git/GitHub
-- Python

 # Dashboard

-### Page 1: Executive Overview
+## Page 1: Executive Overview
 - This page of the dashboard answers the question: **How is the business performing overall?**

-    - Ideally, the interest here is to identify trends such as net transaction over time, which illustrate commercial performance.
+    - Ideally, our interest here is to identify trends such as net transaction over time, which illustrate commercial performance.

     - We are also interested in identifying which product categories drive what proportion of commercial value, which hint at category concentration.